Hermann-SW/Raspberry_v1_camera_global_external_shutter/README.md

 - close room door and window shutter completely
 - cover complete setup (2nd "shots tool" section example) with moving box
 - cover only camera, bright light and eg. propeller with moving box

+It turned out that darkness is not necessarily needed (although better frames can be captured with darkness).
+See [Daylight](#daylight) section for details.

 <a name="diycomparison"></a>There are commercially available highspeed flashes like the [Vela One](http://www.vela.io/vela-one-high-speed-flash).
 Compared to the 5000lm diy highspeed flash described in next section (that has proven to be able to capture with 4µs flash duration), the Vela One has advantages and disadvantages:
 - (+) allows for flash durations down to 0.5µs (diy will not provide enough light for that duration)